Type species: Saturnia pyri ([Denis & Schiffermüller], 1775).

 Newly emerged larvae take some time to settle down under a leaf in their characteristic 'U'-shaped positions.
 Feeding usually consists of eating channels into a leaf.
 From the third instar onwards many larvae exhibit a kind of 'wanderlust', feeding at one spot for about four days before wandering off along the branches to a new location.
 This may be a survival strategy, for in it's latter stages great quantities of foliage are consumed, leaving only conspicuous bare twigs.

 Larger larvae are capable of 'chirping'.
-These 'chirps' are broadband, with dominant peaks ranging between the sonic (3.7 kHz) and ultrasonic (55.1 kHz) and are generated by a rapid succession of mandibular 'tooth strikes'.
-Chirp trains are induced by simulated predator attacks and precede or accompany the secretion of a defensive chemical from integumental bristles, supporting the hypothesis that these sounds function in acoustic aposematism.
+These 'chirps' are broadband, with dominant peaks ranging between the sonic (3.7 kHz) and ultrasonic (55.1 kHz), and are generated by a rapid succession of mandibular 'tooth strikes'.
+Chirp trains are induced by simulated predator attacks and precede or accompany the secretion of a bitter defensive chemical from integumental spines, supporting the hypothesis that these sounds function in acoustic aposematism.
 It has been proposed that these caterpillars generate multimodal warning signals (visual, chemical, and acoustic) to target the dominant sensory modalities of different predators, including birds, bats, and invertebrates (Bura, Fleming & Yack, 2009).

 PUPA: 35--50mm.
 Cylindrical, but tapering towards both ends.
 Blackish-brown with sienna highlights.
 Formed in a coarse, pear-shaped, double, unsealed greyish-brown cocoon, which is fixed lengthways to the substrate.
 These are preferentially spun at the base of the hostplant amongst grass growing up to the bark.
 Bare ground prompts larvae to wander off to find a site on rocks, amongst fallen branches, fence-posts, walls etc. However, a few cocoons can be found high in trees on twigs and branches.
 Many overwinter two or more times, particularly if the springs are cold.